damonitor/damo/USAGE.md

 DAMON Control (Access Monitoring and Monitoring-based System Optimization)
 ==========================================================================

-The main purposes of `damo` is operating DAMON, as the name says (DAMO: Data Access Monitor Operator).
+The main purposes of `damo` is operating DAMON, as the name says (DAMO: DAMon Operator).
 In other words, `damo` is for helping control of DAMON and retrieval/interpretation of the results.

 `damo start`
 ------------